Ringo's Rotogravure: Release

 Ringo's Rotogravure was released on 17 September 1976 in the UK, to a lukewarm response.
 Despite letting him record the song, Harrison was not pleased with Starr's version of "I'll Still Love You", and proceeded to take legal action against Starr, which was soon settled out of court.
 The album's title came from the film Easter Parade (1948).
 At the time living as a UK tax exile, Starr promoted the album with interviews in Denmark, France and Italy.
 The album was packaged with a free magnifying glass so that those who bought the album could read the graffiti that was featured on the album's back cover.
-The "A Dose of Rock 'n' Roll" single, backed with "Cryin'", on 20 September in the US, reaching number 26.
+The "A Dose of Rock 'n' Roll" single, backed with "Cryin'", was released on 20 September in the US, reaching number 26.

 Released in the US on 27 September, the album performed poorly, only reaching number 28 in America and quickly falling off the charts, while it never even appeared in the UK charts.
 The promotional film for "You Don't Know Me at All" aired on Dutch TV, in the Netherlands, on the show Voor De Vuist Weg.
 On 15 October the "A Dose of Rock 'n' Roll" single was released in the UK.
 In between this and the next single, Starr recorded the track "I Can Hear You Calling" at Atlantic Studios on 15 October.
 The follow-up single, his cover of Bruce Channel's "Hey!
 Baby", backed with "Lady Gaye", was released on 22 November in the US and stalled at number 74.
 The single was released in the UK on 26 November.
 A single comprising "Las Brisas" and "Cryin'" was released in Mexico.
 Ringo's Rotogravure was issued on CD, on the same day as Ringo the 4th, on 16 August 1992, in the US by Atlantic.